AlexVike/ClassicalArtMemes/README.md

 - `filtered_file_no_images_no_duplicates.csv`: In this CSV file the raw data was filtered for the first time.
 This was used to download the images.
 - `trippinthroughtime_data_all_years.csv`: In this CSV file all raw data was saved.

+## images

+A txt file containing a Google Drive link to the images.

 ## statistics

 This folder contains images of the analyses that have been performed: